Geoffrey Palmer (real estate developer): Career

 In 2006, Palmer applied for the Piero II, a mixed-use project, and requested that the City waive the affordable housing requirements.
-The City denied the waiver and Palmer sued the City of Los Angeles (Palmer/Sixth Street Properties LP v.
-City of Los Angeles) claiming the City's affordable housing zoning requirements in the Central City West specific plan violated the Costa-Hawkins Act.
+The City denied the waiver and Palmer sued it (Palmer/Sixth Street Properties LP v.
+City of Los Angeles), claiming the City's affordable housing zoning requirements in the Central City West specific plan violated the Costa-Hawkins Act.
 In 2009, the California Court of Appeal ruled that "as applied to Palmer's proposed project, the affordable housing ordinance conflicts with and is preempted by the vacancy decontrol provisions of the Costa-Hawkins Rental Housing Act."